AdityaYadavalli1/Kaldi-on-ADA/README.md

       - 2nd argument: lang directory (eg: `data/lang_nosp` or `data/lang`)
       - 3rd argument: A place where the model can be stored (`exp/mono`).
 Apparently this can take a few gigabytes.
       Scripts it calls:
-        - `gmm init mono` with training features extracted in the previous stage.
+        - `gmm-init-mono` with training features extracted in the previous stage.
 This creates a phonetic decision tree with only the root because all GMMs are initialised to the same value.
 One can see the topology of HMMs in `data/lang/topo`.
         - `compile-train-graphs` which generates a training graph - one FST per training utterance.
 These FSTs encode HMM structure for that training utterance.
 The FSTs' input-symbols are transitions-ids which includes pdf-ids (which represents GMM acoustic state) [transition ids essentially encode audio frame] and output-symbols are words.
 This FST also includes cost (mostly including the cost coming from lexicon i.e pronunciation probability) but the transition probability of the HMM model will only be added later during training (word-word or phone-phone cost is added later)
         - `align-equal-compiled` this performs the most naïve yet the best the guess when we don't know anything - equally spaced alignments.
 That is this assumes that all HMM states are equally spaced.
         - `gmm-est` force aligns using Viterbi Training.
 Using this, GMMs are re-estimated.